- 1 Best Christmas Cities In Europe

 Christmas in Bath, one of the most beautiful cities in England, is also magical.
 One of the prettiest cities in Europe with its harmonious Georgian architecture, it deserves a visit at any time of year.
 The run-up to Christmas is one of the best times of all.

-The Bath Christmas Market has a relatively short run – it’s open this year from 22nd November to 9th December.
+The Bath Christmas Market has a relatively short run – it’s open in 2021 from 25th November to 19th December.
 We’ve visited a few times, and believe it’s one of the best Christmas markets in the UK.
 Its setting is stunning, beneath the Perpendicular windows of Bath Abbey in Abbey Churchyard and along neighbouring York Street.

 One of the great things about Bath is that several of the main sights are very close to each other.
 The Roman Baths are right next door to the Abbey, and late on a winter afternoon is one of the most atmospheric times to visit, with the Great Bath lit up by torchlight at twilight.
 The adjoining Pump Room was the place to be seen in 18th century Bath high society, and lunch or afternoon tea there is a great part of the Bath experience.